 Yes, estimated times will show up on the shooting schedule report, and the breakdown summary report, making it easy for you to see how long scenes take.

-How do I change the time format for scenes?
+Can I change the start time format?

 Best Practices when adding times to a shooting schedule.

 To avoid running late, be realistic with the time.
-In addition to shooting time, you will need to allow plenty of time to setup the equipment.
+In addition to shooting time, you will need to allow plenty of time to set up the equipment.